brotatotes/bht-automation/bht gen 3/Acts/Chapter 8/Acts 8 12 bht.md

 # Acts 8:12 Commentary Help Text

 ## BHT:
-After Simon's frauds were exposed, both men and women were baptized due to Philip's preaching.
-The repetition of their baptism signified their ongoing decision, while their initial belief came before this act.
-Philip's ministry laid the foundation for the earliest Gentile congregation, breaking away from Mosaic ordinances and Temple worship.
-Through their confession of faith, individuals and their families were consecrated to God.
-They obtained forgiveness, justification, and atonement through Christ's blood, righteousness, and sacrifice.
+As Philip preached and baptized, the detection of Simon's frauds helped extend and deepen the impact.
+Believers were baptized, both men and women, repeatedly over time, after first believing in the Gospel's power.
+Stephen initiated the call for the end of Mosaic ordinances, advocating for unrestricted freedom and universal rights for the Gospel.
+The early Gentile congregation was established by Philip's outreach to the Samaritans.
+Through baptism, believers confessed their faith and consecrated their families to God, experiencing a transformative journey from hell to heaven through divine grace.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: